Informatievlaanderen/VSDS-Linked-Data-Interactions/docs/_ldio/ldio-inputs/ldio-ldes-client.md

 This component uses the "LDIO Http Requester" to make the HTTP request.
 Refer to [LDIO Http Requester](../ldio-core) for the config.

+> **_NOTE:_**  Setting the keep-state property to true makes it so that the state can not be deleted through the pipeline-management api

 ## Examples

 ```yaml